-Report, view, or discuss local problems like potholes, blocked drains, graffiti, fly tipping, broken paving slabs, or street lighting - just click on the image above - it's easy!
-And free!
+Report, view, or discuss local problems like potholes, blocked drains, graffiti, fly tipping, broken paving slabs, or street lighting - just click the black 'Report' button

 4. FixMyStreet sends a report to the council, or appropriate body on your behalf.

-FixMyStreet is a website designed to make it easy for you to report a problem anywhere, anytime – even if you don't know which organisation is responsible for fixing the problem, and you don't have time to find out.
+The FixMyStreet website is designed to make it easy for you to report a problem anywhere, anytime – even if you don't know which organisation is responsible for fixing the problem, and you don't have time to find out.

 If you prefer, you can send your report anonymously.